 Despite what many people think, smokers (first and secondhand) are not the only ones who need to cleanse their lungs.
-This organ, which is one of the most important in the human body, can be greatly affected by toxic substances, city smog, environmental pollution, the type of work you do or a lack of physical exercise, among others.
+This organ, which is one of the most important in the human body, can be greatly affected by toxic substances.
+Other factors can be city smog, environmental pollution, the type of work you do or a lack of physical exercise, among others.
 That’s why you should try this diet to detoxify your lungs, thus getting rid of all those toxins in a healthy way.
 Learn more in the following article.

-In addition to following this diet, as often as possible, you should try to avoid situations in which your lungs may become contaminated.
-You may not be able to get up and move to the countryside, but you can spend more time outside, surrounded by trees and nature, especially on the weekends when you have more free time.
+In addition to following this diet as carefully as possible, you should try to avoid situations in which your lungs may become contaminated.
+You may not be able to get up and move to the countryside.
+However, you can spend more time outside, surrounded by trees and nature, especially on the weekends when you have more free time.

 Diet to detoxify your lungs